xpdota/guide-scratch/sage/Basic.md

 - DoT packs as you walk up to them
 - Use oGCD heals before dipping into GCD heals while fighting - you can use your 60 second cooldowns every big pull, and 120 second cooldowns every other big pull
-- Charge up Toxicon by applying Eukrasian Diagnosis to the tank before reaching a pack
+- Charge up Toxikon by applying Eukrasian Diagnosis to the tank before reaching a pack

 ### Gearing/Materia